What are you looking for?

 Get lost in our ‘City of Arcades’.
 With over 7 Edwardian and Victorian arcades to explore it’s a perfect way to spend your time.
 Discover each arcades’ unique character and charm, embrace the cities café culture, take in fantastic architecture and become acquainted with Cardiff’s boutiques, bistros, delicatessens, and a delightful array of independent stores.
 From vintage fashion to record stores, and high-end designers to jewellers Cardiff has it all.

 9. Roath Park and Lake 💚

-One of our favourite gems of the city, not explored and experienced enough by tourists and day-trippers alike, Roath Park and lake is a fantastic free day out for anyone and everyone.
+One of our favourite gems of the city, not explored and experienced enough by tourists, Roath Park and lake is a fantastic free day out for anyone and everyone.
 Whether you’re interested in local wildlife and horticulture, want to take a lovely meander in an idyllic setting, or have children who want to go wild in a large play park, Roath Park and lake is for you.